sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### React

 Write unit tests for component APIs & features to make it easier to make future changes.
+_TODO: Screenshot testing with Playwright._

 #### Build

-Export components as both CSS & React components to allow use of both custom markup & React.
+Export components as both CSS & React components, with [Rollup](https://rollupjs.org/), to allow use of both custom markup & React.
 Build all packages with `npm run build` from root.

-#### Documentation

-Document components & features near the code with markdown files.
-Create interactive examples with [Storybook](https://storybook.js.org/docs/react/get-started/introduction).

 ### Setup